Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and

-For the optimized structure in the ${\rm S_1}$ state of each molecule, we calculated first NDC terms\cite{fatehi-jcp135,ou-jcp142} in cartesian coordinates, which were then projected onto different mass weighted normal modes of vibration.
-The resulting expression is as follows: \be {\rm NDC}_j= \frac{\left | \langle \tilde S_1| \left(\partial \hat H_e({\bf q})/\partial q_{1,j} |_{{\bf q}_1=0}\right) |S_0\rangle\right |}{\tilde E_1-E_0} \ee where $q_{1,j}$ represents the $j$th mass-weighted normal mode in the ${\rm S}_1$ state around its minimum energy structure.
-Detailed derivation of the above expression starting from full molecular Hamiltonian in the adiabatic basis\cite{jang-qmc,jang-jcp-nonad} is provided in SI.
-We also calculated the NDC terms for partially and fully deuterated Flav5 and Flav7 molecules.
+In general, nonadiabatic couplings can be very different in different molecular conformations, especially when two energies are near degenerate.
+However, for the case of ${\rm S}_1\rightarrow {\rm S}_0$ transition, where the two electronic states are far from degeneracy and there are no other states of comparable energies as considered here, it is most likely that the NDC values are fairly insensitive to the displacements from the minimum energy structure of the ${\rm S}_1$ state.
+To examine this issue, we conducted additional calculations of NDC terms varying the values of nuclear coordinates, which indeed confirm our assumption and justify using the NDC values for the optimized structures of ${\rm S_1}$ (see SI and Figs. S8-S11).

+Under the same assumption, we also calculated the NDC terms for partially and fully deuterated Flav5 and Flav7 molecules.
 Figure \ref{nacf7} shows distributions of these projected NDC terms for original and fully deuterated molecules.
 Results in Fig. \ref{nacf7} show broad distributions of NDC terms up to about $1,600\ {\rm cm^{-1}}$ and another well separated high frequency bands, which correspond to C-H (or C-D) stretching modes.
 It is interesting to note that the contributions of these high frequency modes are rather small compared to those due to broad low frequency modes.
-To examine the validity of our simple displaced harmonic oscillator models, we also calculated the Duschinsky rotation matrix\cite{chang-jcp128,ruhoff-ijqc77} from the displacements of the nuclei in the normal modes.
+To examine the validity of our simple displaced harmonic oscillator models, we also calculated the Duschinsky rotation matrix\cite{chan2008,ratner2000} from the displacements of the nuclei in the normal modes.
 Results provided in SI suggest that Duschinsky effects are not likely to affect the major conclusion of this work.